FySjutton/MinecraftUtils/README.md

-Tools4Minecraft is a website with tools for minecraft users.
+MinecraftUtils is a website with tools for minecraft users.
 This website is currently in progress, and has not been released to the public yet.